localnerve/flux-react-example-sw/README.md

 > A WIP learning playground for service worker

-This repository is downstream from [flux-react-example](https://github.com/localnerve/flux-react-example) and adds a **service worker** to test progressive app offline and push capabilities based on that architecture.
+This repository expands on [flux-react-example](https://github.com/localnerve/flux-react-example) and adds a **service worker** to test progressive app offline and push capabilities based on that architecture.

 ## Service Worker Info
+The worker and registration source is located at [assets/scripts/sw](/assets/scripts/sw) and [assets/scripts/service-worker-registration.js](/assets/scripts/service-worker-registration.js)

+### Offline and Performance Enhancements
 * This implementation leverages Google projects `sw-precache` and `sw-toolbox` for precaching static and dynamic assets, and the general ease of setting up fetch handling on routes/origins.
-* The worker and registration source is located at `assets/scripts/sw` and `assets/scripts/service-worker-registration.js`
-* The application's Flux Stores are sent to the service worker using the 'init' command and referenced from IndexedDB.
+* The application's Flux Stores are sent to the service worker using the [init](/assets/scripts/sw/init/README.md) command and referenced from IndexedDB.

+### Push Notifications
+* This implementation relies on GCM to deliver push notifications.
+* Chrome only (so far).
+* Currently, push notifications are subscribed and demonstrated using the settings control panel (cog in upper right).

+### Demonstration
-* The best way to demo capabilities and have a look around at things is
+There is currently no hosted app.
+So, the best way to demo capabilities and have a look around at things is `git clone` and `npm install`.

+#### Build Environment Prerequisites
+1. Globally (nvm ok) installed Node.
+Node >= 4.1.2 required.
+  a.
+Globally installed grunt-cli `npm install -g grunt-cli`
+2. Globally (rvm/chruby ok) installed Compass >= 1.0.1 `gem install compass`

+#### How to Run a Demo
+1. Satisfy the Build Environment Prerequisites
-  1. Using the 'perf' build.
-This is just like the 'prod' build, but doesn't Uglify. `npm run perf` will build and start the server at `localhost:3000`.
+2. Run the server using the 'perf' build by running `npm run perf`.
+This is just like the 'prod' build, but provides source maps and doesn't Uglify so the source is browsable in module form.
+The 'perf' build will build and start the server at `localhost:3000`.
-  2. Use a 'New Chrome Incognito Window' with devtools open and navigate to `localhost:3000` to play with and inspect source, network, and resources.
+3. If you are only interested in offline/perf capabilities, use a 'New Chrome Incognito Window' with devtools open and navigate to `localhost:3000` to play with and inspect source, network, and resources.
+4. To demo push notifications, you cannot run Incognito.
+Also, you need to [setup a GCM project](https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web#make-a-project-on-the-google-developer-console) and set the API key in the server environment variable `PUSH_API_KEY`.

 ------------------------------
 ## Flux-React-Example Info